• Skip to main content

 • Add powdered sugar, corn syrup and vanilla extract and start mixing at medium to medium-high speed.

-• Continue mixing until your icing becomes thick and peaks start forming, as shown in this picture.
+• Continue mixing until your icing becomes thick and peaks start forming.
 This usually takes about 5 minutes of mixing at high speed.

 Note: This icing is at the “thick consistency stage.”
 You can add some water to thin it out if you need your icing to be thinner.
 Please remember that a little water goes a LONG way.
 Add only ¼ teaspoon water at a time and make sure to mix properly again.

 • You can now color your icing with gel colors.
-Use a toothpick to add gel colors into your icing.
+If you want a pure bright white icing, then I highly recommend adding white gel food coloring.

 • This icing dries very quickly, if exposed to air.
-Make sure you store it in a plastic container with a tight lid.
+Make sure you store it in a sealed container with a tight lid and cover container tightly in saran wrap.

 Notes